Earplug: Flight ear protection

 Earplugs are also available which help to protect ears from the pain caused by airplane cabin pressure changes.
 Some products contain a porous ceramic insert which reportedly aids equalization of air pressure between the middle and outer ear thereby preventing pain during landings and take-offs.
 Some airlines distribute regular foam earplugs as part of their amenity kits for passengers to aid their comfort during landings and takeoffs as well as to reduce exposure to the aircraft's noise during the flight.
 These can help passengers get to sleep during the flight if desired.

+Noise attenuation, labeled (NRR, SNR, HML, SLC80) and real-world

+In the past, experts believed that HPDs noise attenuation in laboratories and workplaces were similar.
+Therefore, they developed different methods for predicting noise attenuation at the workplaces using lab data.
+Later, derating methods were developed.
+Many of these methods have been preserved in various regulatory documents and older standards.

+Unfortunately, all these methods and derating do not take into account at all and are not able to take into account the strong individual variability in noise attenuation in principle, for example, plus or minus 20 decibels.

+New standards have been developed that better correspond to the current level of science.

 Rating

 The United States Environmental Protection Agency (EPA) mandates that hearing protection is rated and labeled.
 To be rated, hearing protection is tested under ANSI S3.19-1974 to provide a range of attenuation values at each frequency that can then be used to calculate a Noise Reduction Rating (NRR).
 Under this standard a panel of ten subjects are tested three times each in a laboratory to determine the attenuation over a range of 9 frequencies.